Skip to Content

 The United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) is a legally binding international treaty aimed at ensuring an inclusive society for people with disability.

-Date posted: Author: Andrew Ellis
+Date posted: Author: Andrew Ellis, Chief Executive Officer

 The convention is significant as it recognises the inherent dignity and equal rights of persons with disabilities and seeks to eliminate discrimination.